Shell surges | Virgin Money rises | Next in line | Barratt upbeat – Daily Business

 Newspaper group Reach, publisher of the Daily Record and Daily Express, said it anticipates broadly flat group revenue for the year, though with a higher mix of circulation revenues and lower digital contribution than previously expected as a result of more challenging trading conditions.

 In a trading update, the group said: “Over the past two months the market has experienced reduced advertiser demand and lower average yields, with the war in Ukraine significantly reducing the level of ‘brand safe’ content for news publishers.
-While this has led to lower growth than expected, we are improving the quality of our digital sales
+While this has led to lower growth than expected, we are improving the quality of our digital sales.”

-“Since the middle of March, we have seen further inflation in operating costs, particularly within print, where the impact of newsprint (paper cost) increases will now exceed our previous expectations.
-We have taken additional measures to help offset this including, the acceleration of efficiency plans, changes within print production and actions around print cover prices.

-“The impact of further recent newsprint inflation is fully reflected in our cost expectations for the current financial year, with actions now underway to help mitigate the impact on operating profit.”

 7am: Shell profit soars